MachineLearningJournalClub/THUS-Torun/README.md

 # Files
 - script_generator.py is a python script for generate the bash script that compute the bert representation of the given texts and it saves the representation in a convenient way that is pickle files. in this file you have to set the source folder, the output folder and the folder in which the Bert Model is contained.

+- latbert.py is another python file used for the preprocessing of the texts.

 - script_generator_colab is the same python script but adapted for colab usage
 - text_to_pickle.py is the python script that is called by the bash script.sh.